spyfu/spyfu-vue-factory/README.md

 <a name="installation"></a>
 ### Installation

 This utility creates factory functions for Vue components.
-To get started, install through NPM your Yarn.
+To get started, install through NPM or Yarn.

 ```bash
 # install through npm